mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/grid_brush_engine.rst

 ----------

 Grid Width
-    Width of the cursor area
+    Width of the cursor area.
 Grid Height
-    Height of the cursor area
+    Height of the cursor area.
 Division
     Subdivides the cursor area and uses the resulting area to draw the particles.
 Division by pressure